 Before you consider putting your home on the market, take a look at other homes on the MLS.
 Check out what people are asking for comparable properties and more importantly, look at what comparable properties are actually selling for.
 How does your house stack up?
 Will people opt for your house over the one next door?
 You will need to look t it from a buyers point of view.
 They will want to get the most for their money.
 This means you will likely have to make some repairs, touch-ups and even upgrades to the home in order to be competitive.
 Houses that sit on the market lose interest among buyers over time.
 If the property doesn’t sell, people will likely believe there is something wrong with it.
 You need to come out of the gate with a house that wows potential buyers and proves to be an excellent value for the money.

-Agents don’t work for free.
+Before hiring an agent, think about the expenses involved!
+Real estate agents don’t work for free.
 Many agents work incredibly hard and deserve every penny you pay them.
 That said, be wary of those who don’t.
 While every agreement is different, when you commit to listing with an agent, you also commit to paying their commission which typically runs about 6% of the final sale price.
 You will own the agent this amount, even if you sell the property on your own to someone you know.
 In addition, some agents will charge you for administrative costs, listing fees, marketing, listing sites, photography, and more.
 Make sure you know exactly what’s included in your listing agreement as no two agents are the same.

 At The Closing Table

 Once the closing date comes around, in addition to paying your agent, you will also have to come up with the closing costs.
 You can usually estimate this to be approximately 2% of the final sale price.
 The closing costs include things like appraisal fees, taxes, deed recording, title search, dee recording, credit checks and more.
 An alternative to hiring an agent is a direct sale to Detroit Fair Offer, all of these costs are covered for you.